ljlodl5/Stock-Analysis/README.md

 #### Disadvantages
 There are a couple disadvantages to refactoring code specific to this exercise.
 For one, it took additional time to reconfigure an already working concept with no guarantee of performance improvement.
 Second and perhaps minor by comparison, it is much easier to conceptually understand the routines of a nested function than to associate arrays with an index function.
+However, the latter is an essential building block to other code platforms which compartmentalize and output larger datasets.
+Even when the code is legible, understood and working, there can be a more efficient way to produce that code and to adhere to "Don't Repeat Yourself (DRY)."
-I encountered a small issue of my own as I erroneously rebuilt a nested function and found my 'refactored' performance was virtually the same as the the original code.*
+The point was taken as I encountered a small issue of my own and erroneously rebuilt a nested function.
+Thus I found my 'refactored' performance was virtually the same as the the original code.*
-*Credit to https://github.com/AndrejaCH/stock-analysis/blob/master/Graphics/CodeRefactored.PNG for identifying a specific placement of 'For Loop' missing in my version of the refactored code.*
+*Credit to https://github.com/AndrejaCH/stock-analysis/blob/master/Graphics/CodeRefactored.PNG for identifying a begin 'For Loop' statement missing in my version of the refactored code.*
+By isolating the loops I was able to take full advantage of the index/array.

 ### **General Advantages and Disadvantages of Refactoring Code**
 #### Advantages